If you don’t (yet) want to completely give it up, stick around and see if this can help you take control of your Social Media consumption.

 We are addicted to short, clickbait information, be it in friendship or in news.

-How many times did you feel down because of something you’ve seen on social media, be it someone’s sad story, a disaster or even someone you don’t like getting to take the vacation of your dreams?
-Or living a life of your dreams?
+- How many times did you feel down because of something you’ve seen on social media, be it someone’s sad story, a disaster or even someone you don’t like getting to take the vacation of your dreams?
+Or living the life of your dreams?

 But hating on social media and still mindlessly consuming it won’t help us take control of it.